The Tank (theater): History

 The Tank had moved to the Playroom Theater on 46th Street by 2013, where it resided until 2017.
 That year, the company signed a ten-year, $18,000/month lease on and moved to a two-stage venue on 36th Street, the former home of Abingdon Theatre Company, with one 56-seat black box theater and one 98-seat proscenium theater.
 The Chain Theater, Workshop Theater, and the Barrow Group also resided in the same building as the Tank at the time of its arrival.
 The Tank's move coincided with the relocations of several other New York City theaters in mid-2017, including the Flea Theater and the Chocolate Factory.

 In 2020, during the COVID-19 pandemic, the Tank laid off most of its staff and suspended programming beginning March 13, canceling over 273 performances for an estimated loss of at least $50,000.
 The theater went into arrears on its rent for two months before beginning to repay its landlord.
 While the space was closed, the theater launched a digital arts livestream called CyberTank.
 By July 2021, the theater was again presenting live in-person programming as well as site-specific and outdoor works.
 The opened a rehearsal space, The Attic, on the sixth floor of its 36th Street building in 2022.

-As of 2022, The Tank's artistic director is Meghan Finn.
-The theater's director of artistic development is Johnny G. Lloyd and its managing producer is Molly FitzMaurice.
+As of 2025, The Tank's artistic directors are Meghan Finn and Johnny G. Lloyd, and its managing producer is Molly FitzMaurice.